robertZaufall/mindm-mcp/README.md

 This MCP server can be installed in Claude Desktop or other MCP-compatible applications, allowing LLMs to:

 1. Access mindmap content
-2. Manipulate mindmaps programmatically
+2. Manipulate mindmaps
 3. Create new mindmaps based on LLM-generated content

 ## Troubleshooting

 - Ensure MindManager is running before starting the server
-- For macOS, verify that the `appscript` package is installed
+- For macOS, make sure you allow Claude Desktop to automate MindManager
 - Check that the correct MindManager version (23-26) is installed
-- Verify server URL and port settings in the client

 ## Acknowledgements

-This project is built upon the `mindm` library developed by Robert Zaufall, providing Python interfaces to MindManager on Windows and macOS platforms.
+This project is built upon the `mindm` library, providing Python interfaces to MindManager on Windows and macOS platforms.
 It uses the Model Context Protocol (MCP) SDK developed by Anthropic.

 ## License